odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Factor type
 ~~~~~~~~~~~

+The *Factor Type* field is pre-loaded in the default taxes.
+If new taxes are created, you need to
-Go to :menuselection:`Accounting --> Configuration --> Taxes` then enable the :guilabel:`Factor
+make sure to configure this field.
+To do so, go to :menuselection:`Accounting --> Configuration -->
-Type` field in the :guilabel:`Advanced Options` tab for all records with the :guilabel:`Tax Type`
+Taxes`, then enable the :guilabel:`Factor Type` field in the :guilabel:`Advanced Options` tab for
-set as :guilabel:`Sales`.
+all records, with the :guilabel:`Tax Type` set as :guilabel:`Sales`.

-This is pre-loaded in the default taxes.
-If new ones are created, you need to make sure to fill this
-field.

 .. image:: mexico/mx-factor-type.png
+   :align: center
-   :alt: Taxes configuration.
+   :alt: Factor Type Sales tax type configuration.

 .. tip::
-   Mexico manages two different kinds of 0% VAT: *0% VAT* and *VAT Exempt*.
-For the former, select
+   Mexico manages two different kinds of 0% VAT to accommodate two scenarios:

+   - *0% VAT* set the :guilabel:`Factor Type` as :guilabel:`Tasa`
-   the :guilabel:`Factor Type` :guilabel:`Tasa`.
-For the latter, use :guilabel:`Exento`.
+   - *VAT Exempt* set the :guilabel:`Factor Type` as :guilabel:`Exento`

 Tax object
 ~~~~~~~~~~

-One requirement of the CFDI 4.0 is that the resulting XML file needs or does not need to break down the taxes of the operation.
-There are three different possible values that are added depending on specific configurations:
+One requirement of the CFDI 4.0 is that the resulting XML file needs (or does not need) to break down the taxes of the operation.
+There are three different possible values that are added in the XML
+file:

-- `01`: Not subject to tax - your invoice must not contain any taxes.
+- `01`: Not subject to tax - this value is added automatically if your invoice line doesn't contain any taxes.
-- `02`: Subject to tax - your invoice contains taxes (default configuration).
+- `02`: Subject to tax - this is the default configuration of any invoice line that contains taxes.
-- `03`: Subject to tax and not forced to breakdown - your invoice contains taxes, and the contact configuration has the :guilabel:`No Tax Breakdown` checkbox activated.
+- `03`: Subject to tax and not forced to break down - this value can be triggered on-demand for certain customers to replace the value 02.

+To use the `03` value, navigate to :menuselection:`Contacts --> your customer's invoice --> MX EDI tab`, and activate the :guilabel:`No Tax Breakdown` checkbox.

 .. image:: mexico/mx-tax-breakdown.png
+   :align: center
-   :alt: Tax Breakdown SAT.
+   :alt: No Tax Breakdown option on the MX EDI tab of the customer's invoice.

 .. important::
-   The :guilabel:`No Tax Breakdown` value applies only to specific fiscal regimes and/or taxes.
+   The :guilabel:`No Tax Breakdown` value applies **only** to specific fiscal regimes and/or taxes.
-   Consult your accountant first if it is needed for your business before doing any modification.
+   Consult your accountant first to see if it is needed for your business before making any modification.

 Other tax configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~